LanternD/en.dlyang.me/_posts/2018-07-01-tips-on-ubuntu.md

 # A Few Words

 I encounter problem every now and then on Ubuntu.
-I decide to take some notes on what I get when searching through websites like StackOverflow.
+I decide to take some notes on what I get when searching through websites like [StackOverflow](https://stackoverflow.com).

-Last update: 2019-03-20.
+Last update: 2019-04-05.

 # Tips

 ## Command about listing

--   `ls`: list files and diretory.
+-   `ls`: list files and directory.
 -   `lsusb`: list USB devices.
 -   `lscpu`: list CPU info.
 -   `lspci`: list PCI devices.